ec-geolink/glharvest/proposal.md

 If the dump has been been updated since the last visit, the Harvest System:

 - Stores the last modified date of the dump in the registry file
+- Records the SHA-256 checksum for the file on the provider
 - Copies the dump from the provider to the Harvest System
+- Checks the SHA-256 checksum for the copied file and aborts if the checksums don't match
 - Processes the dump (described below)

 **How will the the triples be processed?**